8ft0/study-guide/docs/linux/admin/security.md

       sudo systemctl restart rsyslog
       ```

-By using this cheat sheet, new starters can effectively secure and manage access control on a Linux system, ensuring proper protection and monitoring of the system.
+By using this study sheet, new starters can effectively secure and manage access control on a Linux system, ensuring proper protection and monitoring of the system.